Night shifts are a common shift pattern for industries that need to have staff 24/7 like in healthcare and manufacturing.

 Typically, this ranges from anywhere between 10 pm to 6 am, however, the exact hours can vary.

-There are various different night shift hours and schedules that teams can follow, and we’ll look at those in the next section.
+There are various night shift hours and different types of shift schedules that teams can follow, and we’ll look at those in the next section.

 Types of Night Shift Schedules